Andernach station: Services

 The only facility available at the station is a Deutsche Bahn (DB) ticket office, which has two counters.
 The former station restaurant is used as a hackerspace, the former station bookstore is now a kiosk.
 The former taxi base is empty.
 There is also an ATM and seating.

+There is a park and ride parking lot for public transport users at Andernach station.

 Passenger operations

 Trains stop on four platforms at Andernach station.
 Long-distance services stopping at the station consist of Intercity-Express and Intercity trains.
 Regional services consist of Regional-Express (RE) and Regionalbahn (RB) trains to cities within 200 kilometres, running towards Cologne/Emmerich, Koblenz, Mainz and Mayen/Kaisersesch.
+In the 2026 timetable, the following services stop at the station: